Skip to main content

 Responsible neighbourhood management

 The Regulator outlines the appropriate sample size for surveys to be completed, as outlined in this table.
-Using a 95% confidence level and a 4% margin of error, we completed 540 surveys, meeting the sample size requirements.
+Using a 95% confidence level and a 4% margin of error, we completed 568 surveys, with 5,356 homes in the relevant stock types.
+This slightly exceeds the sample size requirements to ensure we met the minimum requirements whilst we looked to increase our number of homes through our development programme.

 Our sample was split proportionally between our tenure types, with our sample representing the proportion of our homes.
-The below table outlines the split of tenants surveyed across each of our eligible tenure types, showing the number of responses from each tenure type is comparable to the proportion of homes.
+The table below outlines the split of tenants surveyed across each of our eligible tenure types, showing the number of responses from each tenure type is comparable the proportion of homes.

 Tenure type